cis-ds/course-site/content/notes/r-markdown.markdown

 To run a script saved on your computer, use the `source()` function in the console.
 As in `source("gun-deaths.R")`.
 You can also include this command in a second script.
 By doing this you can execute a sequence of related scripts all in order, rather than having to run each one manually in the console.
 See [`runfile.R`](https://github.com/uc-cfss/pipeline-example/blob/master/runfile.R) from the `pipeline-example` repo to see this in action.
 Remember that R scripts (`.R`) are executed via the `source()` function, whereas R Markdown files (`.Rmd`) are executed via the `rmarkdown::render()` function.

+{{% alert note %}}

-> Want to create a report from an R script?
+Want to create a report from an R script?
 Just call `rmarkdown::render("gun-deaths.R")` to author an R Markdown document based on the R script.
 It will never be as fully featured as if you originally wrote it in an R Markdown document, but can sometimes be handy.
 Read [this overview](http://rmarkdown.rstudio.com/articles_report_from_r_script.html) for more details on this procedure.

+{{% /alert %}}

 ## Running scripts via the shell